Some four-dimensional orthogonal invariants: Abstract

 \section{Abstract}

 Let $p$ be an odd prime and $\F_p$ be the prime field of order $p$.
 Consider a $2$-dimensional orthogonal group $G$ over $\F_p$ acting on the standard representation $V$ and the dual space $V^*$.
 We compute the invariant ring $\F_p[V\oplus V^*]^G$ via explicitly exhibiting a minimal generating set.
-Our method finds an application of $s$-invariants appeared in covariant theory of finite groups.
+Our method provides an application of the $s$-invariants appearing in the covariant theory of finite groups.

-\keywords{Invariants; one vector and one covector; orthogonal groups.} \baselineskip=15.5pt
+\keywords{Invariants; one vector and one covector; orthogonal groups.} \baselineskip=16pt

 \dottedcontents{section}[1.16cm]{}{1.8em}{5pt} \dottedcontents{subsection}[2.00cm]{}{2.7em}{5pt}